ucb-rit/savio-training-slurm-conda-spring-2024/slurm.md

     - Setting up Jupyter kernels
     - Using mamba/conda for non-Python related software

-# Submitting jobs: overview
+# Slurm scheduler

-All computations are done by submitting jobs to the scheduling software that manages jobs on the cluster, called SLURM.
+All computations are done by submitting jobs to the scheduling software that manages jobs on the cluster, called Slurm.

 Why is this necessary?
 Otherwise your jobs would be slowed down by other people's jobs running on the same node.
-This also allows everyone to share Savio in a fair way.
+This also allows everyone to fairly share Savio.

-The basic workflow is:

- - login to Savio; you'll end up on one of the login nodes in your home directory
- - use `cd` to go to the directory from which you want to submit the job
- - submit the job using `sbatch` (or an interactive job using `srun`, discussed later)
-    - when your job starts, the working directory will be the one from which the job was submitted
-    - the job will be running on a compute node, not the login node
+Savio uses Slurm to:

+ 1) Allocate access to resources (compute nodes) for users' jobs
+ 2) Start and monitor jobs on allocated resources
+ 3) Manage the queue of pending jobs

 # Submitting jobs: accounts and partitions